 The Group has applied the HKFRS 9 simplified approach to measure ECL which uses a lifetime ECL for its trade receivables.
-To measure the ECL, trade receivables have been grouped based on shared credit risk characteristics and days past due.
+Details are stated in note 16.

 Loss allowances for other financial assets at amortised cost mainly comprise of other receivables, loan to a joint venture and bank balances, are measured on 12m ECL basis and there had been no significant increase in credit risk since initial recognition.